Brett Anderson (baseball): Colorado Rockies

 On December 10, 2013, Anderson was traded to the Colorado Rockies for pitcher Drew Pomeranz and minor league pitcher Chris Jensen.
-In just his third start of the season, on April 12, 2014, Anderson broke his index finder while batting, sending him to the disabled list.
+In just his third start of the season, on April 12, 2014, Anderson broke his index finger while batting, sending him again to the disabled list.
 He rejoined the Rockies rotation in July and he pitched well for them for the next month.
 However, on August 5, he had to leave his start early due to back spasms He wound up undergoing season-ending back surgery to repair a herniated disc in his lower back.
-He made only eight starts for the Rockies in the injury riddled season, with a 1–3 record and a 2.91 ERA.
+He made only eight starts for the Rockies in that injury riddled season, with a 1–3 record and a 2.91 ERA.
 After the season, the Rockies declined Anderson's $12 million option for 2015, making him a free agent.

 Los Angeles Dodgers

 On December 31, 2014, Anderson was signed by the Los Angeles Dodgers to a one-year, $10 million, contract.
 In 2015 he started a career-high 31 games and pitched a career-high 180 1/3 innings.
 He was 10–9 with a 3.69 ERA.
 He had the highest ground ball percentage among major league pitchers (66.3%), and the lowest line drive percentage (15.2%) and fly ball percentage (18.5%).
 He earned an extra $2.4 million in bonuses by reaching that innings mark.

 After the season, Anderson accepted the Dodgers $15.8 million qualifying offer to remain with the club for the 2016 season.
-On March 3, 2016, it was announced that Anderson required back surgery to repair a bulging disc in his back, and would miss 3–5 months.
-It was the same area that he had injured in 2014.
+On March 3, 2016, it was announced Anderson required back surgery to repair a bulging disc in his back, and would miss 3–5 months.
+It was in the same area he had been injured in 2014.
 He finally rejoined the Dodgers on August 14 after a few minor league rehab starts.
 In his first start of the season, he allowed two home runs and five runs in the first inning and was replaced by a relief pitcher.
 He made three starts and one relief appearance for the Dodgers in September and was 1–2 with an 11.91 ERA for the season, allowing 15 earned runs in 11 1/3 innings.

 Chicago Cubs

-On January 26, 2017, Anderson signed a one-year contract with the Chicago Cubs for $3.5 million, with incentives for number of games started, that could raise the total value of the contract to $10 million.
+On January 26, 2017, Anderson signed a one-year contract with the Chicago Cubs for $3.5 million, with incentives for the number of games started which could raise the total value of the contract to $10 million.
 Anderson was designated for assignment on July 26, 2017, and was released on August 1, 2017.

 Toronto Blue Jays

 On August 15, 2017, Anderson signed a minor league contract with the Toronto Blue Jays and was assigned to the Triple-A Buffalo Bisons.
-On August 29, the Blue Jays selected Anderson's contract.
-He made his Blue Jays debut against the Boston Red Sox the same day.
+On August 29, the Blue Jays selected Anderson's contract where he made his Blue Jays debut against the Boston Red Sox that same day.